Conferences & Conference Series

 - may be waived for editorial staff from other scientific journals who attend the EMBO Conference and publish a report in their journal.

 When selecting participants, organizers are requested to ensure a wide geographical representation and gender balance.
 At least two-thirds of the participants should be based in EMBC Member States with no more than 15% of participants residing in the country where the conference is being held.
 In the case of conferences held in EMBC Associate Member States or cooperating partner countries, a greater representation of scientists based in the respective continent is encouraged.
 Participants should not be restricted to pre-defined participants (whether this be an EU-network or other defined group).

 When selecting speakers, organizers are requested to ensure a wide geographical representation without bias towards the host country.
-Organizers are strongly encouraged to aim for a minimum of 30% female representation when selecting speakers (justification for a lower proportion must be provided).
+Organizers must aim for a minimum of 30% female representation when selecting speakers (justification for a lower proportion must be provided).
 Applications with an excessive gender imbalance are generally not successful.

 Both established and early-stage group leaders/investigators (researchers with not more than 7 years of experience since completion of their PhD) should be included in the speaker list and clearly indicated in the application form.

 EMBO Young Investigator Lectures